markusfleck/PARENT/README.md

 Calculation time is scaling quadratically with the number of atoms.

 PARENT.x takes a .bat file as an input.
-Make sure that you provide (in total, from all compute nodes) reasonably more RAM than the size of the .bat file, otherwise Linux uses the hard-disk for temporary storage, which slows down the calculation considerably.
+Make sure that you provide (in total, from all compute nodes) reasonably more RAM than the size of the .bat file, otherwise Linux uses the hard-disk for temporary storage, which in the best case slows down the calculation considerably.
-In the worst case scenario, the program might crash due to memory shortage without a warning.
+In the worst case scenario, the program might be killed due to memory shortage or crash without a warning.

 The program is used in the following manner: